ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ---

-## 🔧 Performance Optimization
+## 🔧 Performance Optimisation

 ### 🔹 Parallel Processing
-- Distance calculations are parallelized by event
+- Distance calculations are parallelised by event
-- Use `--n-procs` parameter to optimize for available CPU cores
+- Use `--n-procs` parameter to optimise for available CPU cores

 ### 🔹 Computational Efficiency
-- Vectorized distance calculations using NumPy
+- Vectorised distance calculations using NumPy
-- Optimized triangle-to-point distance algorithms for complex fault geometries
-- Efficient spatial queries using Shapely geometric operations

 ---